MathildeFogPerez/manuscript-rep-phad/README.md

 The scripts are primarily intended as reference for manuscript "Clonal structure and dynamics of human memory B cells and circulating plasma cells”" rather than a stand-alone application.

 The input of the pipeline are cellranger v5.0.0 VDJ output files (filtered_contig.fasta and filtered_contig_annotations.csv files).
-Data can be found at GEO db (**LINK**) and GenBank accession numbers OL450601-OL451038 for the antigenic specific mAbs.
+10X VDJ data can be found at ArrayExpress accession number E-MTAB-11174 and GenBank accession numbers OL450601-OL451038 for the antigenic specific mAbs.

 These scripts were run on Linux machines.